 Final Verdict of Our Peloton Rower Review

-The Peloton Row seems like a solid piece of cardio equipment and we think Peloton All-Access programming is great.
+The Peloton Row is a solid piece of cardio equipment and we think Peloton All-Access programming is great.
 However, we think the price of this rower is simply too high for most people and that there are better options for the majority of home gym owners.

 - The Peloton Row features strong construction and durable hardware.